Bonta0729/bonanza/src/client/readme.txt

     This command prints the shogi board.
 If you want to flip the board, set 'num' to 2.
 If not, set it to 1.

+- eking_value
+    This command prints the entering king value of both players.

 - s
     Bonanza makes a prompt reply while thinking as soon as this command is used.